rezect/rezect/README.md

 ## 🌱 Goals
 - Solve 100 problems on leetcode
-- Land my first job as a C++ developer to gain industry experience
+- Land my first job as a Data Analyst to gain industry experience

 ## Languages and tools